 Create A Website for Your Private Label

 You can also consider building a website for your private label.
 Investing in a website and its visibility is a great long-term strategy.
-When the customers search for your products or brand on search engines, they come across your website.
+When customers search for your products or brand on search engines, they come across your website.
 Moreover, your website allows you to establish your e-commerce channel.
 There you can sell the products yourself or send the customers to your Amazon listing.
 Creating a site does not only prove that you own the brand, but you can start building your own customer base outside Amazon and have direct contact with them.

 Differentiated Products Are Less Desirable for Amazon Hijackers